Find Your Perfect School

-Located in the middle of two bustling Twin Cities of St. Paul and Minneapolis, it is a perfect launching pad of new ideas.
+Located in the middle of two bustling Twin Cities of St. Paul and Minneapolis, it is a perfect launching pad for new ideas.
 It is also the best way to experience Minnesota’s unique culture, art, and music scene while staying in touch with the real world.
 Everything is only a short walk or a quick bus ride from campus.

 Cultivate your curiosity while exploring Minnesota, especially during the summer.
-It is known for its beautiful summers when internship opportunities are in excess or indulging in fall offerings during the colorful autumn months.
+It is known for its beautiful summers when internship opportunities are in excess or for indulging in fall offerings during the colorful autumn months.

 You might forget that you are at the center of the Twin Cities.
-The metropolitan area is home to more than 3 million people, but the green spaces are not lost amid the see of progressive individuals.
+The metropolitan area is home to more than 3 million people, but the green spaces are not lost amid the sea of progressive individuals.

 Experience Macalester College within its 53-acre campus when you enter the Walker Art Center or The Somali Museum of Minnesota or join the fun in First Avenue and 7th Street ENTRY.

 However, nothing beats living on campus.
 At Macalester Residence Halls, you will meet lifelong friends that will endure a lifetime.